top of page

 Community-CaresRWB-Logo-2.png

-Community Cares AmeriCorps program at TCAC is a multi-focus AmeriCorps program that addresses important problems our communities of poverty face including helping seniors, people with disabilities and disadvantage youth.
-Services that our members provide are; independent living services, basic food support and distribution, and out of school enrichment support to youth who lack access to such programming.
-Our partnering service sites are all throughout the state of Tennessee.
-Service locations include public housing authorities, shelters, food banks, and youth centered organizations.
+The Community Cares AmeriCorps program at TCAC is a multi-focus program that strives to address the major, diverse problems faced by those in our communities of poverty and rural areas including seniors, people with disabilities, and disadvantage youth.
+Our members provide services such as: assistance with independent living, basic food support and distribution, facilitating out-of-school enrichment and engagement support to at-risk youth, and aiding individuals and families suffering from the rise of a temporary crisis, that if not addressed, could result in long-term instability.
+Our members are building capacity within our partnering service sites are throughout the state, enabling them to better serve those needing public housing authorities, shelters, food banks, and youth-centered organizations.

 What We Do